 Whether you are transporting furniture, lumber, or landscaping equipment, make sure your items are secure.
 Not only will a secure load avoid an accident, but will also ensure your items remain undamaged.
 Hauling items can be a dangerous task, and can result in a deadly accident if not properly addressed.
 Statistics show that poorly loaded trucks are amongst the leading cause of truck accidents.
 According to AAA’s Foundation for Traffic Safety, improperly loaded vehicles account for more than 25,000 crashes and approximately 90 deaths in the U.S. annually.

 Clearly, losing your cargo can mean serious injury.
 Here are a few tips to ensure safe travels:

 – Avoid rope, twine, and bungee cords, which can weaken and break in an accident or large bump in the road.
 Instead, use proper heavy-duty ratchet straps when securing items.

 – Strap in items securely to avoid cargo from shifting.
 You should check your straps at least every 100 miles to ensure your items are still tightly secure.

 – Consider using a cargo net to prevent smaller items from flying out of the back of your truck bed.

 – Whatever it is that you’re loading, make sure to have it anchored to the truck bed or roof rack – make an ‘X’ with your straps.

 – If you’re hauling a load longer than your truck, attach a red flag or handkerchief to the end of the item.

-For a thorough explanation on how to secure cargo, please visit the website below:
+For a thorough explanation of how to secure cargo, click here!